mbr/githome/README.rst

 githome
 =======

+.. warning:: githome is currently under heavy development.
+The code is fine,
+             though it is simply missing essential features at the moment;
+             notable these include setting permissions for individual users.
+             It is already up on PyPI, however, to allow me to test automated deployments from this source.
+Any help testing is very welcome.

 githome is an authorization system for hosting git_ repositories.
 It allows to create rules for different users, such as a read-only or developer access and makes it easy to create new repositories by simply pushing, without having to